Paying for college

 Four-year university, community college, or workforce training?
 Private, public, or for-profit?
 Full-time, part-time, or online?
 How do we fund our studies, and how do we choose studies that will one day fund us?
 How do we split time between the courses we need to graduate, the hourly jobs we need to eat, and the internships we need to compete?

 The answers are different for each of us.
-But the mounting challenges of getting them right, and the long-terms costs of getting them wrong, are familiar to all of us.
+But the mounting challenges of getting them right, and the long-term costs of getting them wrong, are familiar to all of us.
 We need access to accurate, current, user-friendly tools and information to make the smart decisions that will lead to successful outcomes.

 So while our parents may be right, the game has changed since they made decisions about going to college.
 It’s being played against the odds, for higher stakes, and by more complex and rapidly-changing rules.
 Virginia21 empowers us to level that playing field – and make sure college remains a winning decision for our generation – by taking action and staying informed.